Latest Updates

 It’s compatible with Windows, MacOS, iOS, and Android.
 To enable remote access, run the app Microsoft Remote Desktop on a Windows computer.
 After this, launch it on another device and enter login credentials and IP address.

-This tool allows you to freely manage files and even run applications as the admin, which makes it one of the best RDP clients for Mac that is giving all the necessary features for free.
+This tool allows you to freely manage files and even run applications as the admin, which makes it one of the best RDP clients for Mac, giving all the necessary features for free.
 Just make sure that you run up-to-date systems, especially Windows.

 Pros